jakobrichert/EkkoTakeHome/readme.md

 - Organize the api
 - Organize the app
 - Handle loading and error states (you can use some artificial delays in the api or use network throttling in chrome)
+- Make users searchable, either through filters in the frontend or through a database query